 What started out as a mutual crush and flirtation blossomed into a beautiful romance by the end of The Office.
 Jim (John Krasinski) and Pam (Jenna Fischer) had countless cute moments—from every time Jim came over to Pam’s reception desk, to when Pam drunkenly kissed Jim after the Dundies at Chili’s, to how Jim proposed to Pam at a gas station in the pouring rain, to getting married on the Maid of the Mist boat in Niagara Falls.
 There’s definitely a reason why online dating bios to this day say things like, "Looking for a Jim to my Pam."

 Rob and Laura, The Dick Van Dyke Show

-Today’s viewers may look back on some classic TV shows and think of them as prude, but there’s no denying the magic between Rob (Dick Van Dyke) and Laura (Mary Tyler Moore) Petrie on The Dick Van Dyke Show.
-Sure, the married couple slept in separate beds even though they had said “I do.”
-But the series was somehow able to convey that this was a vibrant young couple who absolutely adored each other.
+Today's viewers may look back on some classic TV shows and think of them as prude, but there's no denying the spark between Rob (Dick Van Dyke) and Laura Petrie (Mary Tyler Moore) on The Dick Van Dyke Show.
+Sure, the married couple slept in separate beds, but the series was somehow able to convey that this was a vibrant young couple who absolutely adored each other.